maubanel/UE5-Blueprints/translation-ii/README.md

 ##### `Step 5.`\|`ITB`| :small_orange_diamond:

-Go into the game and turning each axis on and off.
-Also, look at your blueprint node chart as it runs to see how the booleans gate the operation flow.
+Press the <kbd>Play</kbd> button and now select **bTranslateOnZ**.
+I had to reduce the distance so that the cube doesn't go into the ground.
+Now try turning each axis on and hitting play.
+Notice that it is **NOT** movign on all three axis.
+We are only moving with the last Z axis.
+Lets fix this.

 ![](../images/line2.png)